weddeli/logglum/README.md

         volumes:
             - /etc/logglum:/etc/logglum   # you can change the source of the config files
 ```
 Then you do a `docker-compose up -d` and it should be running.
+In case you want to update the config file the docker volume is preserved between runs, so you need to delete the volume to get the new config.

 ## Other important things